Difference Between Doula and Midwife

 3. Doulas do not go through medical training and hence cannot be used as a substitute for midwives whereas midwives have medical training to deliver a healthy baby during the childbirth process.

-6. The advantage of hiring a doula is that they help in providing proper massage and physical relaxing techniques and support the mother and other family members emotionally.
-On the other hand, a midwife reduces the risk of preterm birth, induced labor, third and fourth-degree perineal tears, and infant mortality rates.
+6. The advantage of hiring a doula is that they help provide proper massage and physical relaxing techniques and emotionally support the mother and other family members.
+On the other hand, a midwife reduces the risk of preterm birth, induced labour, third and fourth-degree perineal tears, and infant mortality rates.

 Difference Between Doula and Midwife